 The surge in savings through informal institutions, like thrift groups and chits, is attributed to various factors.
 Farmers choose informal methods because of the accessibility and flexibility they offer.
 These systems are often community-based, fostering trust and solidarity among participants.
 Informal savings groups can be a source of credit, providing farmers with financial resources to invest in their enterprises or meet urgent needs.

 The relatively lower bureaucratic requirements and familiarity with members in such groups can be appealing, facilitating greater participation.
-While, informal institutions often have less stringent saving requirements compared to formal institutions, making them more accessible for individuals with irregular income streams.
+While, informal institutions often have less stringent saving requirements compared to formal institutions, making them more accessible to individuals with irregular income streams.
 The increase in savings within informal systems reflects a preference for community-based financial solutions that offer a sense of security and shared responsibility.

 Table 6.
 Impact of livelihood activities on average Additional employment of the